Dwyane Wade: Awards and honors

-Off the court
+Statue

+In January 2024, the Heat announced that they were going to unveil a statue of Wade in front of Kaseya Center later that year.
+The statue was unveiled on October 27, 2024, and was universally panned by fans and critics, who negatively compared its appearance to Laurence Fishburne and the discourse around the unveiling to the bust of Cristiano Ronaldo created by Emanuel Santos in 2017.
+The Atlantic described Wade's statue as "the worst statue in the history of sports".
+Charles Barkley said that although the statue was "a great honor", it was ugly and should be taken down.

+Personal life

+Relationships and family life

-Wade married his high school girlfriend Siohvaughn Funches in 2002.
-They split in 2007, and he divorced her in 2010 after an acrimonious court battle.
-In 2011, Wade was granted sole custody of his two children.
-Wade also raises a nephew, the son of Wade's sister Deanna.
+In 2002, Wade married his high school sweetheart Siohvaughn Funches, a counselor and author.
+They split in 2007, and divorced in 2010 after an acrimonious court battle.
+In 2011, Wade was granted sole custody of their two children.
+He also raises a nephew, the son of Wade's sister Deanna.
 Wade began dating actress Gabrielle Union in 2008.
 According to Wade, he and Union briefly split up at some point early in 2013 due to career demands.
-During that time, Wade and Aja Metoyer conceived a son.
-Wade and Union became engaged in December 2013 and married on August 30, 2014, in Miami.
-On November 7, 2018, Wade became a father for the fourth time, when he and Union welcomed their daughter, who was born via surrogate.
+During that time, Wade and Aja Metoyer conceived a child.
+Wade and Union became engaged in December 2013 and got married in Miami on August 30, 2014.
+On November 7, 2018, the couple welcomed their first child together, a daughter, who was born via surrogate.
 In 2020, Wade's 12-year-old child came out as a transgender girl and changed her name to Zaya.
+During an April 2023 interview, Wade said that he moved his family out of Florida partially due to the state's anti-LGBTQ laws.

+Branding and reception

-Wade's nicknames include D-Wade and Flash, which was given to him by former teammate Shaquille O'Neal who would sing, "He's the greatest in the Universe", in reference to the Queen song of the same name from the 1980 film Flash Gordon.
+Wade's nicknames include D-Wade, Father Prime, and Flash, the lattermost was given to him by former teammate Shaquille O'Neal, who would sing, "He's the greatest in the Universe", in reference to the Queen song of the same name from the 1980 film Flash Gordon.
 The Heat's 2005 NBA playoffs run and Wade's performances while O'Neal was hampered by injury, led to media attention and rapid increase in Wade's popularity.
 During those playoffs, Wade's jersey became the league's top-selling jersey and remained so for nearly two years.
 After the Heat's success and Wade's memorable performances during the 2006 NBA playoffs, Wade appeared on several talk shows, including Late Show with David Letterman and Live with Regis and Kelly.
 He also made a guest star appearance on Disney Channel's Austin & Ally as himself, who is an obsessed fan of Austin Moon.